 I decided to try it out and see what the hype was about and how effective a tool it would be in the realm of e-Learning.
 Firstly, one needs to use an Etisalat data connection to download the software.
 The download took only a few minutes and after installation was greeted by the screen pictured below:

 Upon entering the software, there are lessons from grade 4- 10.
 I proceed to click Grade 10 English and decide to buy my first book.
 The interface is pretty neat and well designed.

 Each lesson – a subject could have any number of lessons – would cost Rs.110.
 Again only an Etisalat data connection can be used.
 The application checks the balance on the data connection and deducts the price of the lesson.

 The e-book downloads into a flash interface, where the print screen doesn’t work!
 I also discovered that even the copy (ctrl+c), paste (ctrl+v) function doesn’t work.
 Once the software is closed, the copy paste tab works but my print screen didn’t and was continually printing what is pictured below.
 This meant I had to close all my other documents and restart my computer.
 I was left wondering if this was a security feature or an endemic problem.

 The English Lesson

 The English lesson I downloaded was fairly good.
 It had videos, questions and answers.
 The poems and narration could have said better with some expressions.
-Overall a very good software opening a total new path in the field of education.
-For self learning this would be perfect.
+Overall a very good software opening a totally new path in the field of education.
+For self-learning, this would be perfect.
 Hats off for the companies/ organizations that backed this project.

 My next post would be “What teachers and students think about this”